tonethar/IGME-230-GDD-2017-Fall/notes/web-apps-4.md

 - which element is the *parent* of the &lt;body> element?
 - which element is a *sibling* of the &lt;body> element?
 - which elements are typically *children* of the &lt;head> element? (in addition to the 2 elements shown above)
+- what is the difference between *descendant* elements and *child* elements (of the &lt;body> for example?
 - which elements are *children* of the &lt;body> element?
+(Hint: pretty much everything you can see on the page.)
+- which elements are *descendants* of the &lt;body> element?
 (Hint: pretty much everything you can see on the page.)

 ### B. New DOM Methods